ramereth/presentation-packer/source/index.rst

 ===========

 :Templates: JSON files containing the build information
-:Builders: Platform specific building configuration (i.e. EC2)
+:Builders: Platform specific building configuration
 :Provisioners: Tools that install software after the initial OS install
-:Post-processors: Actions to happen after the image has been built (i.e.
+:Post-processors: Actions to happen after the image has been built

 Packer Build Steps
 ------------------